ZORALab/Hestia/README.md

 # ZORALab's Hestia
 ![Banner](artwork/logo/zoralab-hestia-1200x630.svg)

-ZORALab's Hestia focuses on unifying all commonly used software libraries under a same repository for a peaceful development experiences.
-The goal is to structure the learning experience align to a single pattern and deployment, making the advanced software and control development alongside its learning experience a lot easier without worrying about supply chain threat.
+Unified software libraries under a common repository for a peaceful realization.
+The goal is to structure the learning experience and tools aligning to a single pattern making the development advancement and learning experience a lot easier and less worrying about supply chain threat.

 Visit its [Official Website](https://hestia.zoralab.com) for its official documentations.